-The City of McAllen - Community Development Department is now accepting applications for the Fiscal Year beginning October 1, 2019 and ending September 30, 2020.
-Applicants with programs apacifically designed to meet the CDBG Program objectives (listed below), or HOME Programs are encouraged to submit an online application which is available at www.mcallen.het/departments/adbg/documents.
-The deadline for the online submission of applications and related materials is Friday.
-February 1, 2019 by 4:00 P.M. and related materials is Friday, February 1, 2019 by 4:00 P.M.
+The City of McAllen - Community Development Department is now accepting applications for the Fiscal Year beginning October 1, 2019 and ending September 50, 2020.
+Applicants with programs applicatly designed to meet the CDBG Program objectives (listed below), or HOME Programs are encouraged to submit an online application which is available at www.mcsllen.het/departments/depar and related materials is Friday, February 1, 2019 by 4:00 P.M.

-NOTE: CDSG applicants (except City Departments) are required to attend ONE of the technical assistance seminars to be held on Thursday, January 17, 2019 at 2:00 P.M. or Monday, January 21, 2019 at 9:30 A.M. at McAllen City Hall, City Commission Chambers, 3rd Floor, 1300 Biouston Ave., McAllen, A minimum of two representatives per agency must attend.
-Laptops are encouraged in order to access the colline application.
+NOTE: CDSG applicants (except City Departments) are required to attend ONE of the technical assessance seminars to be held on Thursday, January 17, 2019 at 2:00 P.M. or Monday, January 21, 2019 at 9:30 A.M. at McAllen City Hall, City Commission Chambers, 3rd Floor, 1300 Biouston Ave., McAllen, A minimum of two representatives per agency must attend.
+Laptops are encouraged in order to access the online application.

-The primary objectives of the CDBG Program are the development of viable urban communities by providing decent housing and a suitable living environment while extending economic opportunities, principally for persons of lew and moderate income.
+The primary objectives of the CDBG Program are the development of viable urban communities by providing decent housing and a suitable living environment while expanding economic opportunities, principally for persons of low and moderate income.
 CDBG funds, may be used to finance any activity that accomplishes one of the following national objectives:

-- Principally benefits low and moderate income persons. - Aids in the prevention or elimination of slums and blights. - Meets a need having a particular urgency.
+- Principally benefits low and moderate income persons. - Aids in the prevention or elimination of slums and blights.
+Moets a need having a particular urgency.

-The Chy's 2019-2020 allocation is estimated at \$1,200,000 for Community Development Block Grant (CDBG) and \$500,000 for HOME Investment Partnership Program (HOME).
-Awards are subject to funding availability.
+The Chy's 2019-2020 allocation is estimated at \$1,200,000 for Community, Development Block Grant (CDBG) and \$500,000 for HOME Investment Partnership Program (HOME).
+Awards are subject. to funding availability.

-As an applicant for a Federally-funded program (subject to 2 CFR), the applicant must (1) be registered in the System of Awards Management (SAM) prior to submitting an application, (2) maintain an active SAM registration with current information at all times during which it has an active Federal award or an application or plan under consideration, and (3) provide its unique entity identifier in each application.
-It audoessfully funded, agency must remain registered in the SAM database after the initial registration and agency is required to review and update on an annual basis to crisure current, securate and complete information is available. and complete information is available.
+As an applicant for a Federally-funded program (subject to 2 CFR), the applicant must (1) be registered in the System of Awards Management (SAM) prior to submitting an application, (2) maintein an active SAM registration with current information at all times during which it has an active Federal award or an application or plan under consideration and (3) provide its unique entity identifier in each application, it autoressfully funded, agency must remain registered in the SAM database after the initial registration and agency is required to review and update on an ennual basis to ensure current, accurate and complete information is available.

-For additional information, please call the Grant Administration Department - Community Development Office at (956) 681-1030.
+For additional information, please call the Grant Administration Department - Community Development Office at (955) 681-1030.